RobertDurfee/NetworkPacketAnalyzer/README.md

 # NetworkPacketAnalyzer
-C++ class for displaying parsed internet packet headers according to a given format string.
+C++ class for displaying parsed internet packet headers according to given format and filter strings.

 ### Disclaimer
 This is not production-worthy code!
 View this simply as a proof-of-concept.